You can download this story as a PDF Tinker’s Beau – A Short Story.

 The doll takes the vial into his hands with an excited smile.
-The liquid will go into a small container that will be drained at the same time as her excess oils.

 June forgets to analyze what parts of his basic or advanced behaviour patterns activate as he instantly removes the plug, lifts the little vial and gives a brave smile:

 “Cheers,” he exclaims, then he tilts the vial back.